 As the name suggests, the EX Deluxe has the most luxuries out of the EX line up.
 This model is fully loaded with some of Yamaha’s best add-ons.
 The EX Deluxe comes in red and white or all blue.

 Since the EX series is in the rec-lite category, all of its models are light and agile.
 They’re all equipped with a performance-style hull that can handle a wide variety of water conditions.
 Seating is suitable for 1-3 people, and there’s an average amount of storage space available.

 The entire hull and deck is made from a durable and scratch resistant resin.
 Like most recreation PWC, the EX models have a hull designed to be nimble and playful.
 The deck isn’t incredibly spacious, but it’s definitely not cramped either.
 There’s just enough room for someone to get set up on a tow tube or wake board.
 To learn more, you can read my article on the best jet ski for towing a tube.

-All of the EX waverunners have seating for 1-3, but things can become cramped on long distance rides with 3 people.
+Most Yamaha EX waverunners are advertised as fitting 1-3 people.
 What it comes down to is each persons size/height.
-Fitting 3 adults for shorter rides is definitely doable, but 2 adults and a child/teen is ideal.
+Fitting 3 adults for shorter rides is definitely doable, but 3 adults could be cramped for a long ride.

 A support handle is on the rear of the seat, and a tow hook for watersports is right below it.

 The EX comes with a combined 7.7 gallons of storage that is spread out through several compartments.
 There isn’t too much room but there’s enough for most peoples needs.

 People who use waverunners to go fishing or camping may require more room for storage, but it really varies depending on the person.